perldude/perldude/README.md

 for a very long time.

 I have been working as a software engineer for 35 years.
-My first job was as the first hire of a two-person startup.
+My first job after school was as the first hire of a two-person startup.
 We wrote custom software for businesses running Unix ([Linus](https://en.wikipedia.org/wiki/Linus_Torvalds) was in high school at this time).